ArkashJ/testRaft/README.md

     Followers respond to each respondEntries message.
 Election term till followers stops recieveing heartbeats.
 Then stoo leader and re-election

 - In case of split vote, two nodes send messages at the same time.
 Each candidate has 2 votes and no more for this term.
 Nodes wait for a new election

+Leader election
+The leader periodically sends a heartbeat to its followers to maintain authority.
+A leader election is triggered when a follower times out after waiting for a heartbeat from the leader.
+This follower transitions to the candidate state and increments its term number.
+After voting for itself, it issues RequestVotes RPC in parallel to others in the cluster.
+Three outcomes are possible:

+The candidate receives votes from the majority of the servers and becomes the leader.
+It then sends a heartbeat message to others in the cluster to establish authority.
+If other candidates receive AppendEntries RPC, they check for the term number.
+If the term number is greater than their own, they accept the server as the leader and return to follower state.
+If the term number is smaller, they reject the RPC and still remain a candidate.
+The candidate neither loses nor wins.
+If more than one server becomes a candidate at the same time, the vote can be split with no clear majority.
+In this case a new election begins after one of the candidates times out.
 -----------------------------------------------------------------------------------------------------------

 Log Replication